soranoo/next-css-obfuscator/README.md

 ### 1. Not work at Vercel after updated ?

-If you are using this package with Vercel, you may found the package not work as expected after updated.
+If you are using this package with Vercel, you may find the package does not work as expected after being updated.
 This is because Vercel will cache the last build for a faster build time.
 To fix this you have to redeploy with the `Use existing build cache` option disabled.

 ### 2. Lazy Setup - Obfuscate all files